MichiganNLP/In-the-wild-QA/annotation/organize_stage1_annotation/Readme.md

 (select assignment_id from processed_reviewed)" \
 raw_result.csv processed_reviewed.csv > to_review.csv
 ```
-* After review, name the reviewed file as `to_review.csv` and put into this folder
+* After review, name the reviewed file as `to_review.csv` and put it into this folder

 # organize reviewed to_review file
 * the first time: